toptensoftware/flashy/flashy/README.md

 * Otherwise the LED is off.

 When the indicator is off, this indicates either the bootloader isn't running, or is still in in a non-default (ie: high) baud rate mode after a failed or cancelled flash operation.

 Normally, half a second after a failed flash the bootloader will revert to the default baud rate and the heart beat indicator will re-appear.

 ## Working with SD Card Files

 Flashy v3 introduces the ability to work with files on the Pi's SD card.

-The file system is configured to use a Linux-like file paths and the SD card is "mounted" in the sub-directory `/sd`.
+The file system is configured to use Linux-like file paths and the SD card is "mounted" in the sub-directory `/sd`.
 DOS/Windows style drive letters are not supported.

 The file commands prefer forward slashes `/` for directory separators, but also accept